In-state wide receiver to transfer to Gamecocks

 “I left Furman because I didn’t think it was a great fit for me,” Rogers said.
 “They have a good program but I didn’t feel like I was growing as a player or as person.
 I grew up a South Carolina fan, and when coach Muschamp gave me the opportunity to play at South Carolina it was a dream come true.”

 Rogers, 5-foot-10, 160 pounds, has played in 14 games the past two seasons, mainly on special teams.
+In February, he announced that he was transferring and attended a Gamecocks' spring practice.

-He attended Wren High School in the Upstate and was a top target for Gamecock backup quarterback Jay Urich.
-He played wide receiver, safety and quarterback during his high school career.
+Rogers attended Wren High School in the Upstate and was a top target in high school for Jay Urich, who is now at South Carolina.
+Rogers played wide receiver and safety during his high school career.

 As a senior at Wren in 2016, Rogers caught 78 passes for 1,372 yards and 12 touchdowns and was selected to North-South All-Star game.
 In the North-South game, Rogers played cornerback and was named MVP after recording a pair of interceptions.